yumekarisu/modorganizer2-linux-installer-Next/README.md

+## What's This
+This is a fork of Rockerbacon's modorganizer2 installer script for linux that's now archived and stopped being updated.
+I decided to pick it up and continue maintain and updating it since I find it super helpful when modding Bethesda Games on Linux.

+For now there isn't any changes made to the install script.
+I only doing this on my spare time so expect not much new stuff for a while.
+Maybe a couple updates on SKSE here and there if Bethesda decided to update their game again.

+Credit's to [rockerbacon](https://github.com/rockerbacon/modorganizer2-linux-installer) for the original installer script.

+## Original README
 ## Introduction

 This project aims to make modding and playing Bethesda games on Linux as easy as possible.
 It does that by providing installers which automatically setup a working experience for the user.